lyect/parallel-programming/MPI_basics/readme.md

 g++ -std=c++11 -O3 *paths_to_source_files* -o a.out
 ```

-And parallel programs were compilated using Open MPI C++ compiler
+And parallel programs were compilated using OpenMPI C++ compiler

 ```
 mpicxx -std=c++11 -O3 *paths_to_source_files* -o a.out